-The Title IX Coordinator and Title IX Deputy Coordinators continue to receive ongoing training regarding the dynamics of and compliance issues surrounding sexual and gender-based misconduct.
-This education includes attending annual trainings such as those put on by the Association for Title IX Administrators.
+The Title IX Coordinator and Deputy Title IX Coordinators continue to receive ongoing training regarding the dynamics of and compliance issues surrounding sexual and gender-based misconduct.
+This education includes attending annual trainings such as those put on by the Association of Title IX Administrators.